The History of the Uber Accident in San Francisco

 Uber and Rideshare Insurance

 Drivers who contract with Uber do have some limited insurance through Uber in the event of a collision, but what does this mean for you?
 The answer to this question has a lot to do with covered collisions.
+You should also know that California’s lawmakers are scrambling to update the law.
+Learn the latest here.

 When does Uber’s insurance cover Uber drivers?
 Here’s how it all breaks down: